Hex MCP Server

 Overview

 The Model Context Protocol (MCP) allows AI applications to securely connect to external data sources and tools.
-The Hex MCP server enables AI assistants like Claude to interact directly with your Hex workspace.
+The Hex MCP server enables AI assistants to interact directly with your Hex workspace.
 Through the MCP server, AI assistants can search your projects, create and continue Threads conversations, and help you explore your data through natural language.

 The Hex MCP server provides four Tools: